Policy

 consider subrogation.

-injury, claims services staff shall move forward with an investigation.
+claims services staff will move forward with an investigation.

 3. During initial

-compensation claim.
-When this occurs, claims services staff shall attempt to
+workers’ compensation claim.
+When this occurs, claims services staff will

 b.
 Did the IW